sanokore/UI-Input-Validator/README.md

     <input type="text" data-input-group="reg-from" data-req-message="Last name is required"
     	   data-secondary-check="onlyLetters">

-    here "data-input-group" attribute specifies the group of textboxes validate under one group.
+    here "data-input-group" attribute specifies the group of textboxes to validate under one group.

     In above example "data-req-message" specifies the required message to be shown for perticular input textbox, and "data-secondary-check" specifies the any secondary level validation to be performded